 - 1 small head of cabbage shredded

 - 3 tablespoons butter

 - Place yeast, sugar, salt, and ½ of the lukewarm milk in a bowl.
 Whisk together and mix in 2 tablespoons of flour.
 Allow to site for 15 minutes until it starts to bubble and foam, then the yeast is activated.

-- In a larger bowl, add the flour, egg and melted butter.
+- In a larger bowl, add the flour, egg, remaining milk and melted butter.
 Pour in the yeast and mix it all together until it forms a dough ball.
 Knead on a floured surface for about 5 minutes until smooth and elastic.
 Place back into bowl, cover loosely with cling wrap and a kitchen towel.
 Place in a warm place until it rises, about 1 ½ hours.

 Butter Braised Cabbage